ucbds-infra/otter-grader/docs/otter_assign.md

     filtering: true        # true is the default
 ```

-These values, if left unspecified, take on the default values of their flags as described in [Otter Generate](otter_generate.md).

 If you have an Otter Service deployment to which you would like students to submit, the necessary configurations for this submission can be specified in the `service` key of the assignment metadata.
 This has the required keys `endpoint` (the URL of the VM), `assignment_id` (the ID of the assignment in the Otter Service database), and `class_id` (the class ID in the database).
 You can optionally also set an auth provider with the `auth` key (which defaults to `google`).

 ```yaml